 -Milwaukee: The River West Co-op features bulk dried goods (such as beans, grains, nuts, cereals, and spices).
 You can stop by the Outpost Natural Foods for a similar selection of dried bulk food (they also have a location in Wauwatosa).

--Oshkosh: There is a new food co-op in development; if you live here, consider joining and sharing your voice about why a good bulk selection matters to you!
+-Oshkosh: There is a new food co-op in development; if you live here, consider joining and sharing your why a good bulk selection matters to you!